TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1DossierLookup.md

 ```

 ## DESCRIPTION
-This function is used to retrieve details about a BloxOne Threat Defense Dossier Lookup
+This function is used to retrieve details about a Infoblox Threat Defense Dossier Lookup

 ## EXAMPLES